Indian Jews

 DOI: 10.1525/california/9780520213234.001.0001

-Utilizing an interdisciplinary approach, this book is an integrated, comprehensive work on all three of India’s Jewish communities.
+The author utilizes an interdisciplinary approach in this book, which is an integrated, comprehensive work on all three of India’s Jewish communities.
 It discusses the strategies each community developed to maintain its Jewish identity in India.

 Roland, Joan G. Jews in British India: Identity in a Colonial Era.
 Hanover, NH: University Press of New England, 1989.

-Slapak, Ophira, ed.
+Slapak, Orpa, ed.
 The Jews of India: A Story of Three Communities.
 Jerusalem: Israel Museum, 1995.

 The volume coincided with the opening of an exhibition on the Jews of India at the Israel Museum.
 Chapters include photographs and text on the festivals, the home, dress, marriage certificates, and more.